 Why reading is important for children

 In the early years, students need to learn to read well.
 They do this by studying phonics (letter sounds and combinations of letters), plus learning exception words that don’t follow common patterns.

 After students master the basics, they move from learning to read to reading to learn.

 When does this happen?
 It varies for every student, but the goal is for all students to be reading well by the end of primary school.
-For some students this will happen sooner and for some it will take more time.
+For some students, this will happen sooner and for some, it will take more time.
 The important thing is that your child continues to make progress on their own path! 🌈

 Reading to Learn

 Every school subject requires reading skills.
 As students advance in their studies, they need to be able to read and understand a variety of texts.
-A science book will explain complex concepts, a history lesson may involve reading a novel or a newspaper article, even maths requires reading in word problems!
+A science book will explain complex concepts, a history lesson may involve reading a novel or a newspaper article, and even maths requires reading in word problems!